Beata works as an advisor at the Dutch Youth Institute

-"During my Master’s degree, I learned how to view individual children in relation to their environment.
-I wanted to apply my pedagogical knowledge to intercultural issues.
-I did an internship at War Child, where I spent nine months working on developing a tool to measure the efficacy of creative interventions.
-I carried out the pilot study myself in North Uganda.
+"During my Master’s degree, I learned how to view the development of individual children in relation to their social environment.
+I wanted to apply my pedagogical knowledge to an international context.
+I did an internship at War Child, where I developed tools to measure the effectiveness of psychosocial

-The combination of learning from professionals in the field and from theoretical courses was incredibly valuable and helped me develop my own vision on the role of children and youth in development cooperation.
-After graduating, I got a job in the Programme division of War Child, where I am delighted to be doing research and helping to develop methodology."
+The combination of learning from professionals in the field and from theoretical courses was incredibly valuable and helped me to develop my own vision on the role of children and youth in development cooperation.

 - Lotte Claessens, alumna (PID track)